Shipping Guide

 Quick Answer

-USPS Ground Advantage — $3 - $7
+USPS Ground Advantage: $3 - $7

 Clothing is lightweight and compressible, making USPS Ground Advantage the most cost-effective option.
 Most garments weigh under a pound, keeping costs between $3-5.
+With the 2026 USPS increase of 5.4 percent landing in late January, locking in discounted labels below commercial rates keeps that low number from creeping up on every order.

 Shipping Options for Clothes

 Shipping clothes is straightforward since most garments are lightweight, flexible, and not fragile.
 A single shirt or pair of pants typically weighs under a pound, which keeps shipping costs low.
 Poly mailers are the go-to packaging choice because they're cheap, lightweight, and water-resistant.
 For bulkier items like coats or multiple garments, a small box or padded flat rate envelope can work well.
+The catch is that small per-package differences add up fast at volume.
+A reseller who overpays just $2 a package across 30 orders a week is handing carriers more than $3,000 a year, which is why the real win is buying the right service at a discounted rate every single time.

 Clothes Service Cost Comparison